 On critical care wards: two visitors can attend 2pm to 7.30pm.

-On maternity wards: birthing partners can visit anytime, in addition to the two visitors permitted.
-All other maternity visitors can attend Monday to Friday 2pm to 7pm, or weekends 10am to 7pm.
+On maternity wards: birthing partners can visit anytime.
+In addition, two visitors can attend Monday to Friday 2pm to 7pm, or weekends 10am to 7pm.

 Visiting times may change at short notice.